isabella232/journeys.en/help/using/about/access-management.md

     *   Read reports

 *   **[!UICONTROL Administrators]**: user with access to the administration menus with the possibility to manage journeys, events and reports.
 This product profile includes the following rights:
-    *   Manage and execute journeys
+    *   Manage journeys
+    *   Publish journeys
     *   Manage events, data sources and actions
     *   Manage reports